csilva1-eng/DSAquiz3/readme.md

 # Completing and Submitting this Assignment

+## Which method should I choose?

+Method 1 will have you set up with a working programming environment the quickest, and requires no set up on your computer by using cloud containers.
+You are limited to using VSCode, however, and there is a limit to the amount of time you can spend programming with it, although you are unlikely to run into it.
+Still, it enables you to work on your project anywhere and on any device, so long as you have a web browser.

+Method 2 takes a bit more work as you might have to install some dependencies, but it enables you to use CLion (which tends to have better C++-specific features) in addition to a local VSCode instance with your preferred settings and extensions.
+If you want to work on your project on multiple devices, however, you need to make sure to sync your project with Git.

+Method 3 is the simplest - it will work with any editor and on any computer so long as you have g++ installed, but you miss out on GUI integration as you have to run your tests and builds from the command line.

 ## Method 1: Github Codespaces (Easiest)
 Provided with this Github page is a Codespaces template that allows you to develop, compile, debug, and test this programming quiz from the cloud, either in your browser or through VSCode on your desktop.
 It includes a provided installation of Catch2 so that you do not need to install any additional software or libraries to start working.